pineunity/apmec/doc/source/contributor/api/mano_api.rst

 *******************
-Tacker API Overview
+Apmec API Overview
 *******************

-Tacker API provides REST API end-points based on `ETSI NFV MANO standards`_.
+Apmec API provides REST API end-points based on `ETSI NFV MANO standards`_.
 The two new resources introduced are 'vnfd' and 'vnf' for describing the 'mem' extension.
 The resources request and response formats are described in below sections.